Epicodus-Curriculum/intro-full-stack/0_5_vs_code_live_share.md

 * **The big blue “Share” button is the same as “Start collaboration session.”**
 Your Live Share menu might look different than the image example in the Live Share documentation.
-That’s okay.
+That's okay.
 Sometimes the user interface (UI) of programs change and the documentation is slow to update.
 This image below is closer to what you should expect but there may still be some differences.

 ![example of live share menu in vs code](https://i.imgur.com/3CDXaXl.png)